WHAT IS OPEN CITY DOCS?

 Celebrating the art of non-fiction, Open City Documentary Festival creates an open space in London to nurture and champion the art of creative documentary and non-fiction filmmakers.

 The festival takes place over six days in venues across London and the programme offers a chance to see the best in contemporary, international documentary as well as filmmaker Q&As, industry panels, workshops, networking and parties.
-The 2017 festival will take place between 4th - 9th September 2018.
+The eighth edition of the festival will take place between 4th - 9th September 2018.
 Submissions for the festival are now closed.